Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: Introduction

 After establishing the theoretical framework for nucleon decays involving an ALP, we examine the experimental constraints on the relevant aLEFT interactions.
-Given the limited experimental search for those exotic decay modes, we constrain these channels by reanalyzing the existing data from proton decay searches conducted by the Super-K experiment \cite{Super-Kamiokande:2015pys,Super-Kamiokande:2016exg,Super-Kamiokande:2024qbv,Super-Kamiokande:2013rwg,Super-Kamiokande:2022egr}.
-We simulate the proton decay processes using the analytical decay distributions, and compare the results with Super-K data to extract lower bounds on the partial lifetime ($\Gamma^{-1}$) for certain decay modes.
-These stringent lower limits are then translated into constraints on the effective scale $\Lambda_{\tt eff}$ associated with the relevant Wilson coefficients (WCs) of the aLEFT operators.
+Given the limited experimental search for these exotic decay modes, we constrain these channels by reanalyzing existing data from proton decay searches conducted by the Super-K experiment \cite{Super-Kamiokande:2015pys,Super-Kamiokande:2016exg,Super-Kamiokande:2024qbv,Super-Kamiokande:2013rwg,Super-Kamiokande:2022egr}.
+We simulate proton decay processes using analytical decay distributions by accounting for the resolution and efficiency of the detector, and we compare the results with Super-K data to extract lower bounds on the partial lifetime ($\Gamma^{-1}$) for certain decay modes.
+Subsequently, these lower limits are translated into constraints on the effective scale $\Lambda_{\tt eff}$ associated with the relevant Wilson coefficients (WCs) of aLEFT operators.
 Finally, we predict new bounds on the occurrence of BNV neutron and hyperon decay modes involving an ALP.
 These predictions provide valuable guidance for future experimental searches.

-This paper is organized as follows.
-We first introduce the dim-8 BNV aLEFT operators and derive their hadron-level counterparts within the ChPT framwork in \cref{sec:EFTframework}.
-In \cref{sec:dewidth}, we formulate the general expressions for the decay widths of nucleon decays involving an ALP, and study the momentum distributions of the charged leptons and/or pseudoscalar mesons for the three-body decays. \cref{sec:constraints} is dedicated to reinterpreting the existing proton decay data to establish bounds on the corresponding modes involving an additional ALP.
-Subsequently, by combining these results with the available inclusive limits, we will set stringent constraints on the relevant WCs and further explore their implications for other decay modes.
+The remainder of this paper is organized as follows.
+We first introduce the dim-8 BNV aLEFT operators and derive their hadron-level counterparts within the ChPT framework in \cref{sec:EFTframework}.
+In \cref{sec:dewidth}, we formulate the general expressions for the decay widths of nucleon decays involving an ALP and study the momentum distributions of the charged leptons and/or pseudoscalar mesons for the three-body decays. \cref{sec:constraints} reinterprets existing proton decay data to establish bounds on corresponding modes involving an additional ALP.
+Subsequently, we combine these results with the available inclusive limits to set conservative constraints on the relevant WCs and further explore their implications for other decay modes.
 Finally, we summarize our results in \cref{sec:Conclusion}.
-Additionally, \cref{app:ChiL} collects the relevant BNV vertices involving a spurion field and a baryon field, while \cref{app:DW-aLEFT} summarizes the complete expressions for the decay widths expressed in terms of the aLEFT WCs.
+In addition, \cref{app:ChiL} collects the relevant BNV vertices involving a spurion field and a baryon field, while \cref{app:DW-aLEFT} summarizes complete expressions for decay widths expressed in terms of the aLEFT WCs.